ymalyshenko/takehome/README.md

 # Take home assignment

 ## Goal
-Create a react app and build 5 simple screens as specified in a figma file which will be shared separately.
+Create a react app and build a few screens as specified in a figma file which will be shared separately via email.

 ## Users
 This app will be used by patients when they submit their information to get the dermatologist's assessment.